-PRESCHOOL SUSPENSIONS, BLACK GIRLS
+PRESCHOOL SUSPENSIONS.
+BLACK GIRLS

-Start with Equity: From the Early Years to the Early Grades Produced by the Children's Equity Project and the Bipartisan Policy Cente In K-12 settings, Black children continue to be disproportionately excluded.
+In K-12 settings, Black children continue to be disproportionately excluded.
 Black children make up 15% of K-12 children in the United State but represent 39% of those suspended at least once.
 Black boys, who make up 8% of the student population, represent a quarter of all suspended students.

-Data further indicate that children with disabilities are twice as likely to be excluded from K-12 settings than their peers, and Black children with disabilities are the most likely to be excluded.
-Although data do not indicate that children with disabilities are disproportionately excluded from early childhood settings via suspensions and expulsions, it is possible that young children are not yet identified as having a disability, making it difficult to determine whether children who are eventually diagnosed with a disability were disproportionately excluded earlier in life.
+Data further indicate that children with disabilities are twice as likely to be excluded from K-12 settings than their peers, and Black children with disabilities are the most likely to be excluded.14 Although data do not indicate that children with disabilities are disproportionately excluded from early childhood settings via suspensions and expulsions, it is possible that young children are not yet identified as having a disability, making it difficult to determine whether children who are eventually diagnosed with a disability were disproportionately excluded earlier in life.

 Patterns in exclusionary discipline data are troubling, but neither are as stark nor as consistent for Latinx and American Indian/Alaska Native (AI/AN) children.
-For both groups, data generally indicate that they are not overrepresented in exclusionary discipline in the early grades but are in the later grades.
-However, there are exceptions.
-For example, in California, AI/AN boys are 2.5 times more likely and AI/AN girls are 3.7 times more likely to be suspended in early childhood settings than their same-aged, same-gender peers.
+For both groups, data generally indicate that they are not overrepresented in exclusionary discipline in the early grades but are in the later grades.15 However, there are exceptions.
+For example, in California, AI/AN boys are 2.5 times more likely and AI/AN girls are 3.7 times more likely to be suspended in early childhood settings than their same-aged, same-gender peers.16

 Data on Asian-American and Pacific-Islander (AAPI) children show that certain subgroups of children within these groups experience disparities in discipline.
-One study of K-12 students indicated that when examined as a group, AAPI students are less likely to receive exclusionary discipline than White students.
-However, when disaggregated, children in the narrower Pacific Islander category had a risk ratio over four times greater than children in the Asian-American group.
+One study of K-12 students indicated that when examined as a group, AAPI students are less likely to receive exclusionary discipline than White students.17 However, when disaggregated, children in the narrower Pacific Islander category had a risk ratio over four times greater than children in the Asian-American group.